ykahalan/ddkf/README.md

 ## Parameter Descriptions

+### alpha (default: 0.12)
+Alpha threshold for final smoothing.
+Suppresses weak frequency components in the final time-frequency representation.
+Higher values result in more aggressive smoothing.

-### c_smart_min (default: 0.9)
+### beta (default: 0.9)
-Alpha threshold for the smart minimum operation.
+Beta threshold for the smart minimum operation.
 Controls which frequency components participate in the smart minimum calculation.
 Higher values (closer to 1.0) make the filter more selective, only including the strongest frequency components.

-**MATLAB equivalent:** `c_smart_min`

-### c_smoothing (default: 0.12)
-Beta threshold for final smoothing.
-Suppresses weak frequency components in the final time-frequency representation.
-Higher values result in more aggressive smoothing.

-**MATLAB equivalent:** `c_smoothing`

 ### gamma (default: equal weights)
 Kernel mixing weights.
 Automatically normalized to sum to 1.
 For a hybrid kernel with two components, `gamma=[0.5, 0.5]` gives equal weight to each kernel.